Do you know what it means to “finish well”?

 Third child: I know that you love what you do.

-Then the final nail in my self-esteem coffin: my wife looked at me with that smile – if you’re in a marriage or serious relationship you know ‘that look’ – then asked,
+The final nail in my self-esteem coffin was hammered in when my wife looked at me with that smile – if you’re in a marriage or serious relationship, you know ‘that look’ – then asked, “Are there any other things you’d like to ask and talk about?”

-It was grounding.
+This moment was grounding.

 Learning to e-value-ate our priorities